Search

 • Internal – Internal antennas are built directly onto the motherboard and provide a smooth, cable-free design, but this type of antennas can be limited in range and signal strength.

-• External – External antennas are connected via ports and can often be positioned for better signal reception, offering improved range and flexibility.
+• External – External WiFi antennas are connected via ports and can often be positioned for better signal reception, offering improved range and flexibility.
 Usually, the external antenna approach will perform better, and laptops and phones often have a connector to an antenna which is mounted inside the case.

 • Directional wifi antenna – When users require a strong, direct connection and the computer motherboard is in a fixed location, directional antennas are perfect since they focus their signal in one direction.